SimplyNarwall/Portfolio/content/projects/Triplight/index.md

 ---
 title: "Triplight"
-date: 1
+weight: 1
 draft: false
-description: "a description"
+summary: "A mind bending 2d laser based puzzle game"
+description: "A 2d shoot em up style game created in 3 days for MonkeyJam 2024"
-tags: ["example", "tag"]
+tags: ["Design"]
 ---
  an example to get you started
 # This is a heading